youngrichu/quicksnip/snippets/python/string-manipulation/count-character-frequency.md

 ---
-Title: Count Character Frequency
+title: Count Character Frequency
-Description: Counts the frequency of each character in a string.
+description: Counts the frequency of each character in a string.
-Author: axorax
+author: axorax
-Tags: python,string,character-frequency,utility
+tags: python,string,character-frequency,utility
 ---

 ```py